djjtyn/bookLookUp/README.md

 used console log to check that the start index variable had a value.
 I then ran the function containing the getJson method within this function.
 I created a previous button and assigned the load previous page function to it's onclick attribute so that I was able to test the function by clicking the button and checking to see if the next page loaded.
- *New and previous page scrolling to the top of the list: To ensure that anytime the user clicked the previous or next buttons that the new list atarted at the top allowing the user to scroll downward through the list again, I had to create a function called scrollToTop.
+  *  Page Scrolling: To ensure that anytime a user clicked the previous or next buttons that the new list started at the top allowing the user to scroll downward through the list again, I had to create a function called scrollToTop.
+I then created a function which set 2 timeouts.
+This function contains the scrollToTop function and the function to load the next page and I had to set a timed timeout to make sure that the pages were only scrolling to the top once the next page had already loaded.
+I tested this by trying different time duration for each of the parents child functions and clicking the next button to ensure that the page was scrolling to the top of the list when the next page had loaded.
+I also did this for the previous pages and tested using the same method.
+* Json Response: I had to check that I was receiving a response from the Google Books API which I did by logging the response to the console.
+I then noticed that some of the results were returning undefined so had to create a default value for these response returns.
+I tested this by outputting the response to the console using template literals within a function after coding a bit of code that gave the undefined response returns a custom value and searching for books that I kew had undefined values.